Lara Logan: Benghazi report errors

-On 8 November 2013, Logan went on CBS This Morning to apologize for an inaccurate 60 Minutes report about the Benghazi attack, which had aired on October 27.
+On 8 November 2013, Logan went on CBS This Morning to apologize for an inaccurate 60 Minutes report about the Benghazi attack, which had aired on 27 October.
 She indicated that an investigation uncovered that the source of much of her reporting was inaccurate and blamed it on Dylan Davies, manager of the local guard force at the U.S. Embassy in Benghazi.
 Logan said he lied about information and insisted they looked into his credibility and relied on such things as photographs and documents he supplied.
 In hindsight, Logan said they learned that the story told by Davies did not match what he told federal investigators.
 "You know the most important thing to every person at 60 Minutes is the truth," she said in the on-air apology on the morning show.
 "And today the truth is we made a mistake.
 And that's ah ... that's very disappointing for any journalist.
 That's very disappointing for me."
 Logan went on to add, "Nobody likes to admit they made a mistake.
 But if you do, you have to stand up and take responsibility – and you have to say you were wrong.
 And in this case we were wrong."

 On 26 November 2013, Logan was forced to take a leave of absence due to the errors in the Benghazi report.
 Al Ortiz, executive director of Standards and Practices for CBS News, wrote in a memo, "Logan made a speech in which she took a strong public position arguing that the U.S. Government was misrepresenting the threat from Al Qaeda, and urging actions that the U.S. should take in response to the Benghazi attack.
 From a CBS News Standards perspective, there is a conflict in taking a public position on the government’s handling of Benghazi and Al Qaeda, while continuing to report on the story."

 She subsequently sued New York Magazine for $25 million for their reporting on the fallout.
 The suit was dismissed with prejudice.

-Comments on the media
+Comments on mainstream media

 After leaving CBS News, Logan began to criticize the media, which she said had a liberal bias.
 She described journalists as "political activists" and "propagandists" against President Donald Trump.
 She said that making these comments was akin to "professional suicide".
 Shortly thereafter, she joined the Sinclair Broadcast Group, a right-wing media group.
 Since then, Logan has tweeted right-wing conspiracy theories, such as speculating that Representative Alexandria Ocasio-Cortez won her election to office because of some unspecified plot operated by unknown entities Logan believes control antifa activists.